antonycc/ondemand-neo4j/README.md

 * Script to generate API keys.
 * Protect APIs which consume resources with an API key.
 * Add a logged in area with AWS Cognito restricting access to operations which consume resources and add a pre-built API key.
-* Deploy using Amazon ECS which is started on demand and shutdown when not in use and an AWS Lambda which starts suggests a call retry period.
+* Deploy using Amazon ECS which is started on demand and shutdown when not in use and an AWS Lambda which suggests a call retry period.
 * Deploy a Neo4J browser based connection browser in an ECS cluster and link to the on-demand management.
 * Use AWS Cognito generate a session API key accepted by the provisioning APIs.